Topological data analysis on noisy quantum computers: NISQ-TDA

-Our \emph{NISQ-TDA} algorithm returns the estimates $\chi_k$ for the normalized Betti numbers $\beta_k/|S_k|$, for each order $k=0,\ldots,n-1$, where $|S_k|$ is the number $k$-simplices in the given $\Gamma$.
-The remainder of this section focuses on theoretical analyses of our \emph{NISQ-TDA} algorithm, with the formal details and proofs provided in the supplementary material.
+{\bf Analyses:} Our \emph{NISQ-TDA} algorithm returns the estimates $\chi_k$ for the normalized Betti numbers $\beta_k/|S_k|$, for each order $k=0,\ldots,n-1$, where $|S_k|$ is the number of $k$-simplices in the given $\Gamma$.
+We discuss potential scientific machine learning and AI applications of \NQTDA\ in the Appendix.
+The remainder of this section focuses on theoretical analyses of our \emph{NISQ-TDA} algorithm, with the formal details and proofs provided in Appendix~\ref{sec:analysis}.
 We begin with the following main result.

 \begin{theorem} Assume we are given the pairwise distances of any $n$ data points and the encoding of the corresponding $\veps$-close pairs, together with an integer $0\leq k\leq n-1$ and the parameters $(\epsilon,\delta,\eta)\in (0,1)$.
 Further assume the eigenvalues of the scaled Laplacian $\tilde{\Delta}_k$ are in the interval $\{0\}\cup [\delta,1]$, and choose $\nv$ and $m$ such that